 - Fire Hydrant- $40: Vehicles may not be parked within 15 feet of a fire hydrant or fire alarm box.

-- Parked in Gated Area- $50: Unauthorized vehicles may not be parked in spaces marked as reserved 24 hours a day, 7 days a week without appropriate permit displayed; in areas designated as reserved for special event or areas designated as temporary construction sites by signage and/or cones; or in areas controlled by a gate arm.
+- Parked in Reserved/Gated/Coned Area-$50: Unauthorized vehicles may not be parked in spaces marked as reserved 24 hours a day, 7 days a week without appropriate permit displayed; in areas designated as reserved for special event or areas designated as temporary construction sites by signage and/or cones; or in areas controlled by a gate arm.
 This regulation is enforced even if the gate arm is raised or missing.

-- Disabled Parking Zone- $250: Unless legally authorized, vehicles may not park in spaces designated for the disabled. *Minimum fine of $250.
+- Disabled Parking Zone-$250*: Unless legally authorized, vehicles may not park in spaces designated for the disabled. *Minimum fine of $250.
 Citation fee is subject to escalating amount of $500 for the second or third subsequent offense.

 Towing/Booting a Vehicle

-Any vehicle on university property and in violation of university parking regulations is subject to being booted and/or towed.
-Once a vehicle has accumulated three delinquent citations, two boot courtesy warnings will be issued.
+Any vehicle on university property in violation of university parking regulations is subject to being booted and/or towed.
+Once a vehicle or an individual has accumulated three delinquent citations, two boot courtesy warnings are issued.
 The vehicle will be booted and/or towed without notification and at the owner's expense.
 Violators shall be subject to towing and/or storage charges assessed by the tow company.
 If your vehicle is booted or towed, contact the Parking and Transportation Services Department immediately.